oracle-cne/ocne/doc/manpages/ocne-image.md

     custom compute images.
 Only applies to "oci" images.

 `-p`, `--profile` *profile*
     The name of the OCI configuration profile to use when configuring OCI API clients.
+The default value is "DEFAULT".

 `-i`, `--image-name` *name*
     The name of the OCI custom compute image that is imported during upload.